On Amicable Numbers

 Now let \(q=2r+1\); we get

 and\runon in order that neither of these numbers be divisible by \(3\), we have neither \(r=3\alpha-1\) nor \(r=3\alpha\).
 Therefore let \(r=3s+1\); we get

-and\runon Now either three or four must be cancelled from the numerator.\footnote{Otherwise \(z\) is abundant, see \S 110. \JE} But three cannot be cancelled, because the denominator is never divisible by\footnote{\(45s+22=1\mod 3\) \JE} \(3\); therefore we cancel four, to what end I put \(s=2t\), and we get
+and\runon Now either three or four must be cancelled from the numerator.\footnote{Otherwise \(z\) is abundant, see \S 110. \JE} But three cannot be cancelled, because the denominator is never divisible by\footnote{\(45s+22=1\mod 3\) \JE} \(3\); therefore let four be cancelled four, to what end I put \(s=2t\), and we get

 now let \(t=2u-1\); we get

 but \(s=4u-2\) and so the following numbers must be prime

 \end{Example}